Sheeves11/UnnamedFiefdomGame/README.md

 Your home stronghold will never fall, but any conquered fiefdoms can be taken by opposing players.
 Make sure you can defend the territory you claim!

-Each claimed fiefdom will generate 100 gold per hour.
+Each claimed fiefdom will generate gold depending on the number of soldiers stationed there.
 That gold can be spent on defense and attack upgrades as well as additional soldiers.

 Upgrade your conqured fiefdoms to keep them safe!
 Be careful though.
 Any upgraded fiefdom can still be taken, and your upgrades will transfer to the new ruler.